Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Invariance under conjugation

 Write

 where $s_k$ is the simple reflection corresponding to the simple root $\alpha_k$ for all $k\in\{1,\ldots,m\}$, and $m$ is the length of $w$.
 We proceed by induction on $m$, the base of the induction being the obvious case $m=0$.
+We underline that the condition $w(S_\kmP)=S_\kmQ$ is now part of our assumptions and must be taken into consideration while proving the induction step.